nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 ENDCHAR
 ```

-Both the font bounding box (FONTBOUNDINGBOX) and character bounding box (BBX) determine which pixels are displayed.
+Both the font bounding box (FONTBOUNDINGBOX) and character-specific bounding box (BBX) determine which pixels are displayed.
-This image takes into account the font bounding box (FONTBOUNDINGBOX) and character bounding box (BBX).
+This image takes into account the font bounding box (FONTBOUNDINGBOX) and character-specific bounding box (BBX).
 ```
 ________,________,________,
 ________,________,________,